We would rather put in the time to find an undervalued (or fairly valued) extraordinary company, than to easily find an undervalued ordinary company.

 - Is the business model good for people and good for the environment?

-- Are there any obvious ESG issues that would prohibit us from investment?
+- Are there any obvious ESG issues that would impact our confidence in the business?

 Our analysis has limitations – there’s much we don’t know.
 To that end we avoid the following businesses for the following reasons: